 At the heart of random computations is a type Random a

-which denotes random variables taking values in a
+which denotes random variables taking values in a.

-would be a numeric type like Int
+Traditionally, the type a would be a numeric type like

-, so that Random Int
+Int, so that Random Int denotes “random

-denotes “random numbers”.
-But for the Haskell programmer, it is only natural to generalize it to any type a
+numbers”.
+But for the Haskell programmer, it is only natural to

-.
-This generalization is also very useful, because it reveals hidden structure: it turns out that Random
+very useful, because it reveals hidden structure: it turns out that

-is actually a monad.
+Random is actually a monad.

 There are two ways to implement this monad: one way is to interpret random variables as a recipe for creating pseudo-random values from a seed, which is commonly written